Topics, D

 * In astrophysics: A hypothetical region around a compact object where the electric field exceeds the critical value for rapid Schwinger pair production; Pair production is a self-regulating process that would discharge a growing electric field, in the example of a hypothetical collapsing charged stellar core, before it reached 6% of the minimum dyadosphere value.

-Dynamical Horizon > see horizons.
+Dynamical Horizon

 Dynamical System > see formalism of classical mechanics.

-* Idea: The study of the evolution of a physical system, that can be a material object (mechanics of particles or extended objects), a material medium (continuum mechanics – fluid mechanics and condensed matter physics), a field (field theory), or some more general structure.
+* Idea: The study of the evolution of a physical system, that can be a material object (mechanics of particles or extended objects), a material medium (continuum mechanics – fluid mechanics and condensed-matter physics), a field (field theory), or some more general structure.

 Dynkin Diagram

-Dyon > s.a. black hole entropy; monopole.
+Dyon > s.a. black-hole entropy; black-hole solutions [diholes]; monopole.

 * Idea: A particle with both electric and magnetic charge.